mohamedelsehetryfehu/cv-easy/README.md

 This project offers an algorithmic solution to the age-old problem of reconstructing a shredded image.
 Leveraging Python and libraries such as NumPy, Pillow (PIL), and OpenCV, it provides a systematic approach to piece together shredded fragments of an image.
 The algorithm assumes equal-width shreds and operates on a grayscale representation of the image to simplify the comparison process.
 By identifying similarities between adjacent shreds, the algorithm progressively orders the fragments until the complete image is reconstructed.

 ## :zap: Usage
-Write about how to use this project.
+To use this project, follow these steps:

 ###  :electric_plug: Installation
 - Clone the repository from GitHub